-These are just some of the highlights of what the Council has achieved over the past two years and the impact of these achievements is that the residents of Weymouth are benefiting from the provision of quality of life services that no other organisation would provide for them if Weymouth Town Council did not exist.
+These are just some of the highlights of what the Council has achieved over the past three years and the impact of these achievements is that the residents of Weymouth are benefiting from the provision of quality of life services that no other organisation would provide for them if Weymouth Town Council did not exist.

-The adoption of this new Corporate Plan for 2021 to 2025 will help to ensure the continuation of this track record of achievement and service delivery that contributes to 'Make Weymouth a Better Place' for all residents, businesses and visitors to the town.
+This Corporate Plan for 2021 to 2025 will help to ensure the continuation of this track record of achievement and service delivery that contributes to 'Make Weymouth a Better Place' for all residents, businesses and visitors to the town.